open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 EasyRTC: Change Log
 ===================

-v1.0.18
+v1.1.0
 -------
 New Features:
  - JS Client - Added setPeerOpenListener and setSignalingStateChangeListener.
  - JS Client - Added options to set prefered video codec in peer connection.
  - JS Client - Added media stream recording feature and demo.
  - JS Client - Added support for selecting audio playback destination.
-  - Doc - Added info on git install steps.
+ - Documentation - Added info on git install steps.

 Changes:
-  - Doc - Updated client and server html documentation.
-  - Server - Updated socket.io from 1.3.7 to 1.4.5.
-  - Doc - Copyright date bump to 2016.
-  - Doc - Updated link to EasyRTC forum.
  - JS Client - Use minFrameRate/MaxFrameRate for Firefox and Edge instead of frameRate.min and frameRate.max.
-  - Doc - Updated README to include bower install step.
-  - Doc - Updated docs to reflect the ../ reference in server.js and the need to run https servers.
  - JS Client - Updated to use webrtc ontrack api and newer media constraints api.
  - JS Client -Updated the ice filter demo and exposed it on the demo page.
  - Server - Updated default server options to use urls instead of url for ice se.
+ - Server - Updated socket.io from 1.3.7 to 1.4.5.
+ - Documentation - Updated client and server html documentation.
+ - Documentation - Copyright date bump to 2016.
+ - Documentation - Updated link to EasyRTC forum.
+ - Documentation - Updated README to include bower install step.
+ - Documentation - Updated docs to reflect the ../ reference in server.js and the need to run https servers.

 Fixes:
-  - Doc - Added fields to the inline documentation on client side to make it work better with jsdoc.
-We now get documentation for all the interesting files.
  - JS Client - Fixed file sharing demo.
  - JS Client - Put a guard on onPeerClosed.
+ - Documentation - Added fields to the inline documentation on client side to make it work better with jsdoc.
+We now get documentation for all the interesting files.
-  - Doc - Fixed error in easyrtc_client_tutorial.md
+ - Documentation - Fixed error in easyrtc_client_tutorial.md
  - JS Client - improves in cancelling file transfer requests.
  - Packaging - add index.js to bower ignored files cause bower is for client not server.
-  - JS Client - prevent possible undefined prop dataChannelReady if peerConns[otherUser] get recycled early.
+ - JS Client - prevent possible undefined prop dataChannelReady if peerConns  get recycled early.
  - JS Client - fix easrytc_app UMD declaration.
  - JS Client - improved try catch block so that message processing errors didn't masquerade as json parse errors.
  - JS Client - fix possible error due missing adapter.browserShim.attachMediaStream on some platform.
  - JS Client - In the multiparty demo, moved the socket.io reference above the easyrtc.js reference.

 v1.0.17